Curtiss LaQ Day

-Curtiss LaQ Day Jr. (24 May 1895 – 25 April 1972) was an American aviator during the pioneer era.
+Curtiss LaQ Day Jr. (May 24, 1895 – April 25, 1972) was an American aviator during the pioneer era.
 Throughout his teenage and young adult life, Day constructed planes, created a company, flew in exhibitions, taught at prominent aviation schools, and served in the United States military before leaving the field in the mid 1920s.
 He was once said to be youngest person in the United States to hold a pilot's license from the Aero Club of America.

 Biography

 Early life

 Day was born in Paxton, Illinois, on May 24, 1895.
 However, he spent most of his early life in the neighboring town, Gibson City, Illinois.
 As a young child, when he saw a movie of Wilbur Wright, he sat through both shows and left with the dream of one day becoming an aviator.

 Day saw his first actual airplane on September 29, 1910, when Walter Brookins flew a Wright B over Gibson City in his historic flight from Chicago to Springfield, Illinois.
 Highly motivated after the event, Day constructed a biplane glider the following winter.
 He flew the plane solo (with assistance from his classmates) on March 17, 1911.
-Two days later, after removing the its tail for experimental purposes, he wrecked the glider when he took off from a railway embankment.
+Two days later, after removing its tail for experimental purposes, he wrecked the glider when he took off from a railway embankment.
 His mother grounded him and his family set to block him from having a future in aviation.